-Women of Color and the Glass Cliff: Advancing Diversity, Equity, and Inclusion in Leadership
+Women of Color and the Glass Cliff: Advancing Equity, Inclusion, and Belonging in Leadership

 Clara Fang and Illyasha Peete